GISBlox/GISBlox.IO.GeoParquet/README.md

 ```

 The `ReadColumn` method reads a single column from a GeoParquet file into a `DataTable`.
-The `column` parameter either specifies the name of the column to read or the column index:
+The `column` parameter either specifies the name of the column or the column index:

 ```csharp
 string fileName = "path/to/file.parquet";